spike0en/awesome_nothing/README.md

 - [Nothing Clock by Sasha Chverenko](https://github.com/SushiiReboot/Nothing-Clock) - A Nothing style world clock, timer and stopwatch app.
 - [Nothing Desk Clock by Apex Creators](https://play.google.com/store/apps/details?id=com.ApexCreator.deskclock) - An app that transforms your phone into a stylish desk clock, featuring customizable designs and a full-screen display for easy time management.
 - [Nothing Gallery by jerichoi224](https://github.com/jerichoi224/Nothing-Gallery) - A gallery for Nothing phones with an effort to follow the Nothing design Language.
+- [Nothing LED Banner by Apex Creators](https://play.google.com/store/apps/details?id=com.ApexCreator.thebannerapp) - Create captivating LED banners on your device for events, advertising, and more with the help of this app!
 - [Nothing Weather by Apex Creators](https://play.google.com/store/apps/details?id=com.ApexCreator.nothing_weather) - A Nothing style weather app to know how much warmer or colder it is than yesterday.
 - [NothingK by cuadratico](https://github.com/cuadratico/NothingK) - A digital vault for storing passwords.
 - [NoVolume by NoAppsStudio](https://play.google.com/store/apps/details?id=com.nostudio.novolume) - A fully customisable volume slider with Nothing aesthetic.
 You can find presets for the same in [this discord server thread](https://discord.com/channels/930878214237200394/1396048761599557693).